santanaworld/re-stuff/misc/BinaryShield VM/README.md

 how to find keys:

-there is a sub instruction before each jnz, subtracting input - constant, next steps are logical
+there is a sub instruction before each (virtualized) jnz, subtracting input - constant, next steps are logical